mizhgun/HTResearch/README.md

 # HTResearch
-A repository for the Anti-Trafficking Atlas, a collaborative effort between the UNL Department of
+A repository for the Anti-Trafficking Atlas, a collaborative effort between the UNL Department of Child, Youth, and Family Studies, and the Jeffrey S. Raikes School of Computer Science and Management.

 ## What does this do?
 The Anti-Trafficking Atlas is a website that provides a centralized way for government and research professionals